Enable onboard key management for NVE in ONTAP 9.5 and earlier

 Copy the passphrase to a secure location outside the storage system for future use.

-Whenever you configure the Onboard Key Manager passphrase, you should also back up the information manually to a secure location outside the storage system for use in case of a disaster.
+When you configure the Onboard Key Manager passphrase, back up the information to a secure location outside the storage system in case of a disaster.
 See Back up onboard key management information manually.